70) LSU (#11) over Purdue, 1986

 32) Georgia State (#14) over Baylor, 2015

-Forced to coach the team from a rolling chair on the sidelines after tearing his Achilles celebrating a conference tournament win, Georgia State’s Ron Hunter provided one of the most endearing moments in NCAA Tournament history with another celebration late in this one.
+Forced to coach the team from a rolling chair on the sidelines after tearing his Achilles, Georgia State’s Ron Hunter provided one of the most endearing moments in NCAA Tournament history.
 When his son, R.J., capped a 12-point comeback in the final three minutes with a go-ahead three-pointer in the waning seconds, the elder Hunter literally fell out of his chair with excitement and had to be helped up by players and assistant coaches.
-Baylor’s Tareaun Prince subsequently missed a half-court desperation heave at the buzzer, ending a 57-56 win for the Panthers in which they scored the final 13 points of the game, 12 of them from Hunter.
-Prince led all scorers with 18 points off the bench in a losing effort, while Hunter finished with 16.
-It was actually the second tournament win in Panthers school history, as the Hall of Fame coach Lefty Driesell had led them to an upset of Wisconsin as a #11 seed in 2001.
+Baylor’s Tareaun Prince subsequently missed a half-court desperation heave at the buzzer, ending a 57-56 win for Georgia State in which they scored the final 13 points of the game, 12 of them from Hunter.

 31) Ohio (#14) over Georgetown, 2010